Down To Earth Pet Information On The Topics That Affect You And Your Pet

 Pets, Tests and All The Rest!

 As a pet owner, it's important to ensure that your family members receive the medical attention necessary to stay healthy.
-While an annual exam is an excellent way to accomplish this, it is also vital to run diagnostic tests similar to those run on humans, to "see on the inside" what the outward exam cannot.Read More
+While an annual exam is an excellent way to accomplish this, it is also vital to run diagnostic tests similar to those run on humans, to "see what's on the inside".
+Early detection of illness means we can intervene sooner and help your pet stay healthy and happy.Read More

 What Are The Signs Of Pet Obesity?